AngeloFranciscoSA/Flask-with-ChromeApp/README.md

     You can create more pages!
     Just using the render_template() and redirect() in FLASK!
     Flask is simple!

+# TO RUN:

+    Start with venv.
+        on your promp, type: "pip install virtualenv" to install. next "virtualenv venv", to create.
+        active:
+            - MAC/OS and LINUX:
+                "source venv/bin/activate"
+            - Windows:
+                "venv\Scripts\activate"

+    Install all pip extensions.

+    Config the FLASK APP:
+        - Windowns:
+            "set FLASK_APP=app.py"

+        - Linux and MAC/OS:
+            "export FLASK_APP=app.py"

+    To start the project:
+        - run: "flask run"

+    Optional:
+        to turn flask in the DEBUG mode.
+            - This mode will update the code automatically

             To turn on DEBUG mode:
-        set FLASK_ENV=development on windows
+                "set FLASK_ENV=development" on windows
-        export FLASK_ENV=development on LINUX
+                "export FLASK_ENV=development" on LINUX